-The Woodrow Wilson House includes many remarkable features, including a marble entryway and grand staircase, Palladian window, book-lined study, dumb waiter and butler’s pantry, and solarium overlooking the formal garden.
+The President Woodrow Wilson House is situated in the Kalorama – Embassy Row area that has long featured stately mansions and town homes.
+The home is executed in a Georgia Revival style and is sympathetic in design to two adjacent buildings constructed in the same era, one designed by John Russell Pope and the other by Mr. Wood.
+The home was originally built as a private residence of Henry Parker Fairbanks, an executive of the Bigelow Carpet Company.
+The President Woodrow Wilson House includes many remarkable features, including a marble entryway and grand staircase, Palladian window, book-lined study, dumb waiter and butler’s pantry, and solarium overlooking the formal garden.
 The home has been maintained much as it was in 1924, including furniture, art, photographs, state gifts, and the personal effects of President and Mrs. Wilson.
 The drawing room includes a century-old Steinway piano that President Wilson had in the White House, a framed mosaic that Wilson received on his trip to Italy in 1919 from Pope Benedict XV, and a wall-sized Gobelin tapestry presented by the people of France following World War I.

-President and Mrs. Wilson moved into the home on the last day of his presidency, March 4, 1921, having moved out of the White House that morning.
-President Wilson is the only President to have made Washington his home following his term in office.
+President and Mrs. Wilson moved from the White House to the S street home on the last day of his presidency, March 4, 1921.
+President Wilson is the only President to have made Washington his permanent home following his term in office.
 In retirement, President Wilson received dignitaries and guests at the home, including former British Prime Minister David Lloyd George and former French Prime Minister Georges Clemenceau.

-The Woodrow Wilson House is the site from which President Wilson made a radio address to the American People on November 11, 1923, the fifth anniversary of Armistice Day – the first nationwide remote radio broadcast.
-The microphone used in that broadcast is on display at the Woodrow Wilson House.
+President Wilson made a radio address to the American People from The House on November 11, 1923, the fifth anniversary of Armistice Day – the first nationwide remote radio broadcast.

 In 1802, Thomas Jefferson described a section of northwest Washington called “Belair” to his friend Joel Barlow as “a lovely seat … on a high hill commanding a most extensive view of the Potomac.”
 Barlow, America’s first popular author and a diplomat, purchased the estate in 1807 and renamed it “Kalorama” — Greek for “beautiful view.”
 Barlow lived on his Kalorama estate until he traveled to France in 1811 as the United States Ambassador.
 He died in Poland in 1812 of pneumonia, the first American diplomat to die at his post.
 The land had originally been part of a 600-acre land grant made to John Longworth by King Charles II of England.
 After Barlow’s widow sold the property it changed hands many times.
 During the Civil War there was a hospital for smallpox patients on the property which took advantage of the cooling breezes and the good view on the hillside overlooking Washington.
 In the 1890s developers began putting large homes in the area.
 Over the years the neighborhood held the homes of several Presidents in addition to Woodrow Wilson, including Herbert Hoover, William Howard Taft and a young Franklin Roosevelt, as well as Supreme Court Justices, Members of Congress, writers, and other luminaries.